mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 ~~~~~~~~

 After you look at this data, if you did not have much experience with machine learning then it might not be obvious how to build a model to accept a sample for a patient like we see in the Wisconsin data set and then predict if the sample implies benign or cancerous outcome for the patient.
 Using TensorFlow with a simple
-neural network model, we will implement a model in about 47 lines of Hy code (including 8 blank lines for readability, so it takes only 39 lines of code to implement this example.
+neural network model, we will implement a model in about 40 lines of Hy code to implement this example.

 Since there are nine input values we will need nine input neurons that will represent the input values for a sample in either training or separate test data.
 These nine input neurons (created in lines 9-10 in the following listing) will be completely connected to twelve neurons in a hidden layer.
 Here, completely connected means that each of the nine input neurons is connected via a weight to each hidden layer neuron.
 There are 9 * 12 = 108 weights between the input and hidden layers.
 There is a single output layer neuron that is connected to each hidden layer neuron.